briankegerreis/covid-model/README.md

 # How to run the simulations
 All scripts run on an Unix-based system.
-They involve parallelized computations, which will not (directly) work under Windows operating system.
+They can involve parallelized computations, which will not (directly) work under Windows operating system.
+Windows user's have to be sure that option -c F is selected (see below).

 The script control.R allows to simulate the spread of an epidemic without any human intervention.
 It can be run by modifying the following command line: